Self Management

 No job descriptions or job titles

 There are typically no job descriptions or job titles in Teal organizations.
 Rather each individual has a number of roles that he/she has agreed to and committed to fulfill.
 When someone senses an issue or an opportunity that calls for a new role, someone simply steps forward and offers to take on that role.
-See also and .
+See also Job Titles and Job Descriptions and Role Definition and Allocation.

 Distributed decision-making